aws/aws-cdk/packages/aws-cdk-lib/aws-codebuild/README.md

 ## Visibility
 When you can specify the visibility of the project builds.
 This setting controls whether the builds are publicly readable or remain private.

-Visibility Options:
+Visibility options:
-- PUBLIC_READ: The project builds are visible to the public.
+- `PUBLIC_READ`: The project builds are visible to the public.
-- PRIVATE: The project builds are not visible to the public.
+- `PRIVATE`: The project builds are not visible to the public.

 Examples: